mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/dkp-upgrade/upgrade-konvoy/essential/index.md

 <p class="message--warning"><strong>IMPORTANT:</strong>If you have more than one essential cluster, ensure your <code>dkp</code> configuration references the management cluster where you want to run the upgrade by setting the <code>KUBECONFIG</code> environment variable, or using the <code>--kubeconfig</code> flag, <a href="https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/">in accordance with Kubernetes conventions</a>.

-Upgrade the core addons in a cluster with one of the choices [aws, azure, preprovisioned] by replacing `my-provider-cluster` with the desired cluster name.
+Upgrade the core addons in a cluster using the 'dkp upgrade addons' command specifying the cluster infrastructure (i.e. one of [aws, azure, preprovisioned]) and the name of the cluster.

 Examples: